verifyica-team/verifyica/ANNOTATIONS.md

 **Notes**

 - may return mixed types
+  - i.e. `Argument<?>`

 - `Argument.EMPTY` may be used in scenarios where the argument is irrelevant

+- returning a `null` object will result in the test being completely ignore
+  - will not run
+  - will not be reported

 #### Parallelism